mdoege/IFFshow/README.md

 The common Amiga graphics modes including EHB, HAM6, HAM8, and 24-/32-bit deep color should all work.
 There is also support for 8-bit IFF-PBM images.

+Note that SDL_image (and therefore PyGame) can actually load IFF images directly, so decoding IFF in Python like in iffshow.py is not really necessary.
+I only learned this *after* writing iffshow.py though...

 ### IFF-ILBM creation scripts

 (Both require PyGame)